-Matt Kilbane, a Ph.D. candidate in Cornell's English Program, was selected to participate in the Summer Graduate Fellowship in Digital Humanities in 2016.
+Matt Kilbane, who earned a Ph.D. in English Literature in 2020, was selected to participate in the Summer Graduate Fellowship in Digital Humanities in 2016.
 Through the course of the fellowship, Kilbane developed a set of experiments to compare and measure modern poetry and presents the findings in a public website.

 Project Title: Computational Experiments in Modernist Poetic Diction